thezeroalpha/dotfiles/README.md

 If you read a script and see some improvements that could be made, let me know.
 I'm always down to learn more stuff.

 * `anythingtogif`: converts (almost) anything to a gif.
 Usage: `anythingtogif clip.mov clip.gif`.
 Backed by ffmpeg.
+* `checklinks`: recursively check any website for broken links
 * `clonedisk`: clones one disk to another
 * `conf`: the script to manage dotfiles. run `conf` to show available commands.
 * `dashedit.rb`: script to allow Dash submissions from the commandline.
 Largely useless to anyone except me.
 * `epub-convert`: uses Calibre's ebook converter program to convert anything to an epub
 * `executable`: my first script.
 Makes any file executable, along with further options.
 Usage: `executable file.sh`
 * `ffmpeg-split.py`: split videos using ffmpeg.
 [Here's the README.](scripts/ffmpeg-split-README.md)
+* `global-git-status`: git status of all of your cloned git repositories
 * `it-style`: can find and set the genre in a track in iTunes (along with its Ruby helper), using the Discogs database (you need an API key, set $DISCOGS_API_TOKEN in your profile).
 Usage: click/play a track in iTunes, and run the program.
 * `linkdir`: symlink all files/folders from source dir to target dir.
 Usage: `linkdir $source` to create symlinks in cwd, `linkdir $source $target` otherwise.
 * `mdvl`: markdown renderer in Python